meteor/meteor/README.md

     ./meteor --help

-After installing, you can read the docs locally.
+From your checkout, you can read the docs locally.
 The `/docs` directory is a meteor application, so simply change into the `/docs` directory and launch the app: